-The non-adult bones found represent a minimum of one individual and it is likely that the small amount of bones recovered is due to the difficulty of finding and excavating such small remains.
-It is also possible that the diminutive nature of the bones allowed them to be scavenged or pulled apart by burrowing animals during the time that they were in the ground (there were several small animal nests found in the destruction layer close to the remains).
-It is unlikely that the bones recovered were the only bones deposited, but rather they are the fragments of a complete corpse buried underneath the tumbled rock further to the south under the baulk.
+These non-adult bones represent a minimum of one individual and it is likely that the small amount of bones recovered is due to the difficulty of finding and excavating such small remains.
+It is also possible that the diminutive nature of the bones allowed them to be scavenged or pulled apart by burrowing animals during the time that they were in the ground (there were several small animal nests found in the wall destruction layer close to the remains).
+It is unlikely that the bones recovered were the only bones deposited, but rather they are the fragments of a complete corpse that has decomposed and become disarticulated and spread throughout the wall destruction fill as a result of post-depositional taphonomic processes.